RJKAZ/travel-memories/README.md

 left off on the 2nd video at the 28:00 mark - server is still not working and I'm not sure why.
 I have been trouble shooting for over an hour now.

 ok, thats weird....it won't work on my zbook, but on my desktop the server starts up fine.?

+alright, left at the 2nd video at the 51:20 mark.
+All teh base functionality works fine, but likes and updateing require a manual refresh of the page to take effect.
+I messed that up somewhere.